-The board, or a designated board committee, should establish a formal performance appraisal process that evaluates the CEO and other senior management.
+The board or a designated board committee should establish a formal performance appraisal process that evaluates the CEO and other senior management.
 The goal of a CEO evaluation process is to enhance the relationship between the CEO and the board and improve the bank's overall performance through candid conversations about goal setting and performance measurement.
 The board should give constructive feedback to its CEO to help improve his or her performance in overseeing the bank.
-This process ensures that the board discharges its responsibilities to supervise management and holds the CEO accountable.
+This process assists the board in discharging its responsibilities to supervise management and hold the CEO accountable.
 When the CEO does not fulfill board expectations, the board should be prepared to replace the CEO.